Tawa College Tawa College

 Recommended Prior Learning

-Learning in the Social Sciences helps students to thrive in the diverse communities and environments of Aotearoa New Zealand and beyond.
+Learning in Social Studies helps students to thrive in the diverse communities and environments of Aotearoa New Zealand and beyond.
 This includes understanding the mutual responsibilities to Te Tiriti o Waitangi of tangata whenua and tauiwi as they live together.
-Learning in the Social Sciences develops skills in conceptual thinking, research, exploring perspectives and critical and creative thinking to take social action. Ākonga will draw on understandings of the past, to make sense of the present and inform future decisions and actions.
+Learning in Social Studies develops skills in conceptual thinking, research, exploring perspectives and critical and creative thinking to take social action. Ākonga will draw on understandings of the past, to make sense of the present and inform future decisions and actions.

 There is wide scope in the Social Sciences to learn in a range of contexts that suit students and allow them to bring their own diverse experiences and understandings of the world into the classroom.